MrTalon63/VoidDB/README.md

 VoidDB
 ---
-Basic key-value storage with an HTTP interface.
+Basic in-memory key-value storage with an HTTP interface.
 Use at own risk.

 ### Endpoints
 | Method | URI       | Redis equivalent | Description                                           |